spinnaker/spinnaker/docs/commands.md

 #### Subcommands
  * `account`: Manage and view Spinnaker configuration for the kubernetes provider's account
  * `disable`: Set the kubernetes provider as disabled
+ * `edit`: Set provider-wide properties for the Kubernetes provider
  * `enable`: Set the kubernetes provider as enabled

 ---